What is Psychology?

 Psychology is both a science and a profession, devoted to understanding how people think, feel, behave and learn.

-As a profession, the goal of psychology is not just to study human thinking and behaviour, but to put that knowledge into practice, to help people solve day-to-day problems and improve quality of life.
+The goal of psychology is not just to study human thinking and behaviour, but to put that knowledge into practice, to help people, communities, and society in general to solve day-to-day problems and improve quality of life.

-Psychologists are devoted to helping people find solutions to real life problems such as improving mental health and wellbeing, learning, performance and relationships.
+Psychology is therefore also a profession, devoted to helping people and the community find solutions to real life problems such as improving mental health and wellbeing, learning, performance, relationships, and societal cohesiveness.

 Who are our Psychologists?